— About —

 — About US —

-Danny Judge's fiction has appeared in Litro, The Boiler Journal, Lunch Ticket, and other magazines.
+Danny Judge's fiction has appeared in Litro, The Boiler Journal, Lunch Ticket, and other journals.
 His writing has been nominated for several awards, including two Pushcarts—which he clearly did not win, or this sentence would've started very differently.
 He was the Editor-in-Chief of The Indianola Review from 2015-2017, has a BA in English, and works as a Marketing Director.
 He's one of the few living people to have read both Gravity's Rainbow and Infinite Jest in their entirety, which aged him horribly.

 J. Courtney Reid has written plays that have been produced for the Unchained Theatre Festival in Long Island City and throughout the Capital District of New York.
 She has written essays published in the Oxford Journal of Public Policy, Maine Life Magazine, and Manifest Station.
 She has been a recipient of a New York State Artists Grant, a feature writer for a newspaper, and a bookstore owner.
 She is a novelist and an emeritus professor of English.
 Since girlhood, her passion has been reading and writing.
 By the ocean.